WillTheDeveloper/StudyPortal/README.md

 - [X] Dashboard - Overview of all the stats that matter to students.
 - [X] Community - Place where students can talk to each other with posts and support each other.
 - [X] Kanban - Students being able to have their own personalised kanban to track progress of work or other stuff.
-- [ ] Calendar - This idea is still **provisional,** but it will be a calendar where events can be created for things such as meetings.
+- [ ] Calendar - One place where meetings and events can be created and tracked.

 If you want to see what is happening in more detail than follow this link: https://github.com/users/WillTheDeveloper/projects/5